 So, are you ready to do nothing?

-And if you want some very in-depth guidance…
+And if you want some very in-depth (and proven) guidance…

 Check out Live Off Your Passion – a resource to find and do work you love

-It’s seriously time to start doing what matters.
-When is now the best time?
+It’s time to start doing what matters.
+When is now a good time?

 Check out all the details or try the course risk-free here.